projectxyzio/SpeedTest_Sample/README.md

 # INSTRUCTIONS

 Hello there!

-This is a HeadSpin Speedtest Script for the Android module. which automates the `SpeedTest by Ookla` app  on  headspin devices.
-Anybody can run these Python scripts on their system having any of the operating systems given below:
+This is a HeadSpin Speedtest Script for the Android module that automates the `SpeedTest by Ookla` app on HeadSpin devices.
+Anyone can run these Python scripts on their system, regardless of the operating system.
+The supported operating systems are:

-* macOS
+- macOS
-* Linux
+- Linux
-* Windows
+- Windows

 Just flow the below steps to try it out.